Important facts about mobile app usage

 Examples: Business Apps & their success stories

 How may a website appear if it is successfully converted into a mobile application?
-Here are some well-known examples of websites that have been turned into mobile applications to help businesses get a better idea of where to go with the design of their app.
+Here are some well-known examples of companies who turned their website into mobile app:

 Calendly is a scheduling application for professionals.
 The business developed a mobile application for iOS and Android to suit users constantly and provide them access to its key features.
 The user-friendly mobile interface allows users to set up meetings, review and modify their schedules, and schedule meetings.